atommy1966/SRT-Lyric-Sync/README.md

 *   **AI-Powered Transcription & Sync**:
     *   **One-Click Transcription**: Don't have the lyrics?
 Let the AI transcribe the audio for you directly into the editor and generate synchronized subtitles in a single step.
     *   **Automatic Synchronization**: If you already have lyrics, just paste them in and let the AI create a perfectly synchronized subtitle file in seconds.
+*   **Multilingual Interface**: Enjoy a fully localized experience with support for English, Japanese, Spanish, and Chinese.
 *   **One-Click Translation**: Instantly translate your subtitles into multiple languages using the integrated AI translation tool.
 Perfect for reaching a global audience.
 *   **High-Precision AI Refinement**: Fine-tune generated timings with a single click.
 The AI analyzes vocal decay and phrasing for professional-grade accuracy.
 *   **Advanced Interactive Editor**: